Motor Vehicle and Parking Regulations

 Faculty/Staff Permit – August 1, 2020-July 31, 2021

 Student–Summer Permits—May 16, 2020-August 15, 2020

 If your vehicle needs a jump start on University property please call to request service (319) 335-8312.

 7:30am-10:00pm Monday - Friday

 For University owned vehicles call (319) 335-5102 or (319) 335-5105.

 For the purpose of these regulations, a faculty or staff member is anyone employed by the University on a 50% FTE or greater and Pay base 1, including eligibility for university benefits.

 For the purpose of these regulations, a student is anyone registered with the University for academic credit who is not employed 50% FTE or greater and Pay base 1 (See 1.1 Faculty/Staff).
-Graduate, teaching and research assistants are classified as students if they are registered for academic credit.)
+Graduate, teaching and research assistants are classified as students if they are registered for academic credit.